Laurie Canter joins LIV Golf for second time after snubbing PGA Tour card

 Canter finished seventh in the DP World Tour's Race to Dubai and so was among 10 players who earned a chance to join the PGA Tour.

-But by joining LIV, he is suspended from the PGA Tour and his card instead goes to Daniel Brown.
+But by joining LIV, he is suspended from the PGA Tour and his card has instead gone to Englishman Dan Brown for next season.

 - McIlroy doubts rift in golf will be fixed due to 'irrational' LIV spending